alien4cloud/csar-public-library/org/ystia/README.rst

 Requirements
 ============

-To create and run application using YSTIA CSAR library components requires :
+To create and run application using YSTIA CSAR library components require:

+- A running instance of **Alien4Cloud**
 - A running instance of **Janus**
-- A running instance of **Alien4Cloud**

 - The components and topology templates from the **Ystia CSAR Library** must be imported to the Alien4Cloud catalog.

 .. _getting_started_build_section: